karpanai/karpanai-web/data/blog/2005/08/02/meanwhile-in-the-blogosphere.md

  [Manoj](http://www.minorscale.net) [explains why there is more to bags and vegetables](http://minorscale.net/index.php/archives/2005/07/22/124/) than meets the eye.

-Meanwhile this writer (I’ve always wanted to say *that*) lounges lazily, multiple half finished posts be damned.
+Meanwhile this writer (I've always wanted to say *that*) lounges lazily, multiple half finished posts be damned.